The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 \subsection{Current state of adoption in health, and expected future uses}

-While the use of narrow artificial intelligence and automated decision systems is already widespread in sectors such as finance, policing and criminal justice; the health sector has a comparatively low - but rapidly expanding - level of adoption \parencite{Bughin17,Lancet19,Zandi19}.
+While the use of narrow artificial intelligence and automated decision systems is already widespread in sectors such as finance, policing, and criminal justice; the health sector has a comparatively low – but rapidly expanding – level of adoption \parencite{Bughin17,Lancet19,Zandi19}.
 In 2017, an American independent scientific advisory group JASON\footnote{See Federation of American Scientists \parencite*{FederationJASON19}} described the state of adoption of AI in the health sector generally as being at an exploratory phase: “AI is beginning to play a growing role in transformative changes now underway in both health and health care, in and out of the clinical setting.
 At present the extent of the opportunities and limitations is just being explored.” \parencite[p.
-1]{Derrington17} In the ensuing years the state of adoption of AI in health has advanced markedly, with increasing reports that AI is now starting to replace doctors \parencite[e.g.][writing for \textit{New Scientist}]{LePage19}.
-The most active areas of application are diagnostic support, for example in medical imaging, and multivariate risk prediction.
-Challen and colleagues \parencite*{Challen19} plotted the current state of adoption of machine learning\footnote{Machine learning is a sub-branch of artificial intelligence research and practice - for definitions of machine learning and deep learning see for example Brooks \parencite*{Brooks17Machine}, Russell and Norvig \parencite*{Russell10}, and LeCun et al. \parencite*{LeCun15}} in healthcare as at 2019, and projected future applications in terms of increasing levels of automation.
-Similarly, Ching and colleagues \parencite*{Ching18} provide an excellent and comprehensive survey of the state of adoption of deep learning in medicine.
+1]{Derrington17} In the ensuing years the state of adoption of AI in health has advanced markedly, with increasing and sometimes hyperbolic reports that AI is now starting to replace doctors \parencite[e.g.,][]{LePage19,Beckman20,Shuaib20}.
+The most active areas of application are use of machine learning for diagnostic support, for example in medical imaging interpretation and multivariate risk prediction.\footnote{Machine learning is a sub-branch of artificial intelligence research and practice – for definitions of machine learning and deep learning see for example Brooks \parencite*{Brooks17Machine}, Russell and Norvig \parencite*{Russell10}, and LeCun et al. \parencite*{LeCun15}.
+Challen and colleagues \parencite*{Challen19} plotted the current state of adoption of machine learning in healthcare as at 2019, and projected future applications in terms of increasing levels of automation.
+Similarly, Ching and colleagues \parencite*{Ching18} provide an excellent and comprehensive survey of the state of adoption of deep learning in medicine.}